-UPDATE: The Justice Department has affirmed their support for the ruling.
+UPDATE: The Department of Justice (DOJ) has affirmed their support for the ruling.
 This means that this case will stand as it makes its way through the appeals process in the U.S. Court of Appeals for the 5th Circuit.

 Here is the deal: